redis/redis-py/CONTRIBUTING.md

 -   A Redis replica node
 -   Three sentinel Redis nodes
 -   A multi-python docker, with your source code mounted in /data
+-   An stunnel docker, fronting the master Redis node

 The replica node, is a replica of the master node, using the [leader-follower replication](https://redis.io/topics/replication)